Recidiviz/justice-counts/publisher/src/components/HelpCenter/README.md

  * label: the display name,
  * path: URL pathname for this guide,
  * element: the guide component you created,
+ * relevantGuides: a list of relevant guide keys

 ###### HelpCenterSetup.tsx